ActivitySim/populationsim/_sources/getting_started.rst.txt

 Example_calm_repop
 ~~~~~~~~~~~~~~~~~~

 Repop configuration requires outputs from a base run.
-Therefore, base configuration should be run before running the repop configuration.
+Therefore, the base configuration should be run before running the repop configuration.
 Follow the steps below to run **example_calm_repop** set up:

   * Copy the **pipeline.h5** file from the example_calm\\output directory to example_calm_repop\\output directory (all PopulationSim files are stored in pipeline.h5 file)
   * Open the *RunPopulationSim_repop.bat* script from the example_calm_repop folder in edit mode